Forestcore – The Ultimate Nature Aesthetic

 • Taking a friend or a pet for a walk in your nearest forest

-• Spending evenings warming up by the fire in a cosy log cabin
+• Spending evenings warming up by the fire in a cozy log cabin

 • Foraging for food